 - TRL 9 (2019) Extruded HVDC, 320 kV

 - TRL 5 (2020) Extruded HVDC, 525 kV

 - TRL 3 (2020) Extruded HVDC, 600 kV

 Current fields of research:

 - Increase in voltages up to ±600 kV

 - Increase in conductor size from 2,500 to 3,000 mm2

 - Development of new extruded materials other than XLPE

-Other: There are issues with uneven distribution of charges inside the insulation which in the case of rapid polarity reversals can cause localized high stress which results in accelerated ageing of the insulation.
+Other: There are issues with uneven distribution of charges inside the insulation which, in the case of rapid polarity reversals, can cause localised high stress which results in the accelerated ageing of the insulation.